Blog Archive

 Disturbing the peaceful morning, Sir Edmund Bowels approaches with his Retinue.
 Much Apning sits within the disputed manor of Stoneham Common and Sir Edmund means to claim it as his own!

-Sir Henry Blake and motley crew…and pony
+Sir Henry Graves and motley crew…and pony

 Both parties approach the centre of the village.
 There are three objective markers in the village, pack mules and pony, ownership of them will decide who wins the scenario.